 By 1937, the airport had already been used while still under construction.
 One incident involved a test flight operated by de Havilland Hornet Moth, which landed at Ringway as the Pilot could not ground at Barton due to fog.

-And so, with a major part of the airfield already built, Fairey Aviation, a British aircraft manufacturer of the first half of the 20th century based in Hayes in Middlesex, Heaton Chapel and RAF Ringway in Cheshire, was allowed to use a hangar at the airport.
+And so, with a major part of the airfield already built, Fairey Aviation, a British aircraft manufacturer in the first half of the 20th century based in Hayes in Middlesex, Heaton Chapel, and RAF Ringway in Cheshire, was allowed to use a hangar at the airport.

 Inauguration Day and First Flight

 By 1938, Ringway airport was ready for bigger operations.
 On June 25 of that year, Ringway’s terminal building was opened alongside a public air display.
 The airport featured a control tower, administration facilities, a restaurant, and a hangar later named Hangar 1.

 On June 27 of that year, KL carried its first scheduled flight to Amsterdam with a Douglas DC-2.
 In its first 14 months, 7,600 passengers passed through Ringway airfield, according to its official numbers.

 From Ringway to Manchester Airport